bprashan/bprashan-applications.security.confidential-computing.tdx.tools.public/full-disk-encryption/README.md

             sudo ln -f /lib/x86_64-linux-gnu/libm-2.39.a /lib/x86_64-linux-gnu/libm.a
             ```

-2. [On Preparation Host] Create TD image TD<sub>W</sub> with workload, a dummy key used for FDE, and key pair used for key retrieval from ITA KBS:
+2. [On Preparation Host] Create TD image TD<sub>W</sub> with workload, a dummy key used for FDE, and key pair used for key retrieval from Trustee KBS:
     - Clone Canonical's Intel TDX repository and patch the TD launch script:
         ```
         git clone -b 3.1 https://github.com/canonical/tdx.git canonical-tdx